Head Coach Jason Drury

-Jason has been coaching the Blue Dolphins since the 2003-2004 season.
+Head Coach Jason has been coaching the Blue Dolphins for 24 years.
 Jason is another successful Blue Dolphin.
-While swimming the years of 1977 to 1986 he was a Junior Olympic qualifier and placed fifth in the backstroke.
+While swimming the years 1977 to 1986 he was a Junior Olympic qualifier and placed fifth in the backstroke.
 He achieved Short Course and Long Course high point trophies.
 He used his swimming background in the Navy to become one of only two rescue swimmers on board the USS Constellation.

 Our coaching staff are outstanding individuals on and off the pool deck.
 The code of conduct below serves as the minimum expectations of our coaching staff.